AdamSpera/portfolio-website-converged/documentation/[ND] Virtual Extensible LAN (VXLAN).md

 To verify the OSPF configurations, check the OSPF neighbourships and databases with <code>show ip ospf neighbors</code> and <code>show ip ospf database</code> respectively.
 This should return confirmations that the OSPF adjacencies are up and the databases are synchronized.

 To verify the PIM configuration, check the PIM neighbourships with <code>show ip pim rp</code>.
 This should return confirmations that the PIM adjacencies are up.

+# [Config] Underlay (End Hosts)

+if you are using Cisco Modeling Labs as your environment, you can use the <code>sudo ifconfig eth0 10.10.10.10 netmask 255.255.255.0</code> command to set the ip address and subnet mask of the host.

 # [Config] Overlay (Flood and Learn)